Yandex Cloud

 5. Under Database type, select Serverless.

-You can leave the default parameters for the DB being created and change them later.
-For more information about DB parameters, see Creating a serverless database.
+You can leave the default parameters for your database and update them later.
+For more information about database parameters, see Creating a serverless database.

 6. Click Create a database.

-Wait for the DB to start.
+Wait for the database to start.
 While being created, your database will have the Provisioning status.
 Once it is ready for use, its status will change to Running.

 2. Create a database: